-- 549. Radio-Pharmaceuticals.
+- 560. Clinical Seminar.
 3 hours.
-Procedures and techniques involved in the handling and use of radioisotopes in pharmaceutical practice. - 560.
-Clinical Seminar.
-3 hours.
 Two lectures and three laboratory hours weekly.
 Lectures involve clinical case presentations including aspects of etiology, pathology, prognosis and treatment of disease.
-Laboratories involve teaching rounds and case - pects of etiology, pathology, prognosis and treatment of disease.
-Laboratories involve teaching rounds and case work-up at local hospitals.

-570. Clinical Clerkship.
-3 hours.

-The clerkship involves instruction in pharmacy practice. - The clerkship involves instruction in pharmacy practice in a clinical setting under the direct supervision of a professional practitioner.
+Laboratories involve teaching rounds and case work-up at local hospitals. - 570.
+Clinical Clerkship, 3 hours.
+The clerkship involves instruction in pharmacy practice in a clinical setting under the direct supervision of a professional practitioner.
 Clerkships are available in a number of community and institutional settings.
-Additional credit permitted on consent of instructor. - 584.
-Toxicology.
+Additional credit permitted on consent of instructor.

+584. Toxicology.
 3 hours.

-A study of the toxic mechanisms, toxic syndromes, anti-dotes, and emergency and supportive therapy for substances commonly implicated in accidental poisonings. - 590.
-Pharmacy Ethics.
+A study of the toxic mechanisms, toxic syndromes, antidotes, and emergency and supportive therapy for substances commonly implicated in accidental poisonings.

+590. Pharmacy Ethics.
 3 hours.

-This course deals with the problems faced by the community pharmacist as he strives to strike a balance between the demands of economic competition on the one hand and the demands of professional ethics on the other. - 594.
+This course deals with the problems faced by the community pharmacist as he strives to strike a balance between the demands of economic competition on the one hand and the demands of professional ethics on the other.

+- 591. Problems in Pharmacy Management.
+3 hours.
+An individualized computerized model of practice that permits student analysis of community pharmacy oriented managerial reports. - 594.
 Prescription Accessory Products.
 3 hours.
 A study of accessory products related to prescriptions, sickroom needs, rehabilitation and convalescent equipment, surgical supports and other appliances, and miscellaneous products of a general nature. - 595.
 Household and Animal Health Products.
 3 hours.
 Three hours lecture and recitation.